 Office files are completely ubiquitous.
 They’re used everywhere, from work to school, and it’s expected that you have a way to open them on your computer.
 Those who don’t actually run Office may find that troublesome, however.
 Here are our favourite ways to open Office files without the suite.

 1. Office Viewer

-Office Viewer is one of the best because it comes straight from Microsoft and allows for Office viewing without being connected to the Internet.
+Office Viewer is one of the best because it comes straight from Microsoft and allows for Microsoft Office viewing without being connected to the Internet.
 Available for Word, Excel, and PowerPoint, these completely free pieces of software will allow you to view and print your desired format without having Office installed, although you won’t be able to edit anything.

 The Word Viewer in particular supports a range of different file formats, like .doc, .docx and .rtf.
-Development on the Viewers has stopped now, simply because Microsoft now offers other ways of viewing Office files, but they’re still great choices for offline viewing.
+Development on the Viewers has stopped now, simply because Microsoft now offers other ways of viewing Microsoft Office files, but they’re still great choices for offline viewing.